Allowable and disallowable expenses

 Can I spend big, claim big?

-Capital expenditure covers a large purchase of something that will benefit your business for a long time such as equipment, buildings, machinery etc. That purchase is tax deductible under capital allowances.
+Capital expenditure covers a large purchase of something that will benefit your business for a long time such as equipment, buildings, machinery etc. That purchase is tax-deductible under capital allowances.

-A high definition data projector could show great presentations and will help with lead generation so you will not have any difficulty claiming for that.
+A high definition data projector could show great presentations and will help with a lead generation so you will not have any difficulty claiming for that.
 However, if you want it at your house as a home cinema then don’t even think about claiming, and if you want to use it for business during the week and cinema at the weekend then only claim for the proportion you use for business purposes.

-The revenue has a lot of experience in these matters and is skilled at identifying what type of purchases suit certain types of company.
+The revenue has a lot of experience in these matters and is skilled at identifying what type of purchases suit certain types of companies.
 Buying a yacht in the event of flood evacuation from your office building is never simply going to float past an inspector unchallenged.

 Wining, dining, and taking the fizz

 The most common cause of confusion is around entertaining expenses.
-Until recently, you could claim for food and drink with a client but because that system became so abused by people basically having a good night out and trying to claim it was tax deductible, that was stopped.
+Until recently, you could claim for food and drink with a client but because that system became so abused by people basically having a good night out and trying to claim it was tax-deductible, that was stopped.

 If you have an all-day meeting and supply sandwiches at lunch then you should be able to claim that as subsistence, but try sneaking a glass of prosecco into that menu and it just won’t get through.